marvedcodes/workout-tracker/README.md

 ## What I did in this project
 * Design as a Responsive web
 * Geolocation API
-* Displaying Google maps via Leaflet Library
+* Displaying Google map via Leaflet Library
-* *Using custom icons for Leaflet instead of just normal points on the map
+* Using custom icons for Leaflet instead of just normal points on the map
-* Markup and styling for new created submenus & realistic error message
 * Abilities to edit & delete workout and delete all workouts
 * Ability to sort workouts by certain fields(distance, time)
 * Position the map to show all workouts
 * Click on popup, move map to corresponding popup
 * Map Zoom and View control
+* Markup and styling for new created submenus & realistic error message

 ## Note
 © Copyright by Marvin Pacis - This project is a complete refactoring of 'Mapty' App by Jonas Schmedtmann.